Kipkurui-mutai/dogcat_keras/guide.md

 <img src='images/pullrequest.png' width='800' />

-Then `git` will re-examine the both codes, if there's any conflict, they'll invite you to resolve it (choose which part which brach), otherwise, you'll see:
+Then `git` will re-examine the both codes, if there's any conflict, they'll invite you to resolve it (choose which part which branch), otherwise, you'll see:

 <img src='images/goodtogo.png' width='800' />

 ## Some remarks

 `git` is a pretty easy, must-use tool to learn.
-As usual, the best way you learn it is through practices, so you should get along with it in your projects from onwards.
+As usual, the best way to learn it is through practices, so you should get along with it in your projects from onwards.

 This `git` commands [cheatsheet](https://github.github.com/training-kit/downloads/github-git-cheat-sheet.pdf) is recommended.